batterycenter/battery/docs/concepts.md

 Battery strictly follows http://utf8everywhere.org/.
 Read it thoroughly for an in-depth primer on Unicode.

-The most important concepts are explained later again in the relevamt section, but here are the main takeaways from the manifesto:
+The most important concepts are explained later again in the relevant sections, but here are the main takeaways from the manifesto:
  - Every string and char* is always and everywhere considered to be UTF-8 encoded, the same is for any file on-disk and data from a network.
  - Do not use BOMs, since anything is considered to be UTF-8 anyways and it makes things such as file concatenation a nightmare.
+ - All files you work with, especially the source code files must all be written as UTF-8
+ - Always read and write files as binary, to store with LF line endings exclusively, even on Windows.
+CRLF has no place in modern, cross-platform computing.
+Windows deals with LF just fine these days.
+ - Never use wide strings or UTF-16 anywhere except directly adjacent to system APIs or Library APIs.
- - There is no such thing as an ASCII-only string, every string can contain text in any language
+ - There is no such thing as an ASCII-only string, every string can generally contain text in any language
- - A *character* can always consist of multiple bytes, thus be careful with *char*s
+ - A *character* can always consist of multiple bytes.
+Character literals are fine, but a *char* is not guaranteed to be sufficient for what you think of as a *character*
  - The string length is always in terms of bytes or code units used in memory.
 User-perceived characters on screen cannot be mapped to individual code points (not even in UTF-32) and do not need to be
  - Even when you do low-level ASCII parsing, always consider every input and output to be UTF-8, and use Battery's utilities to strip non-ASCII characters if applicable.
 After that you are allowed to consider every byte as one *character*.
+ - Never use ANSI-Win32 functions or the dependent Macro.
+Always use the Unicode variant explicitly (postfixed with W)

 <details>
-  <summary>Read More</summary>
-  <p>Additional information goes here.</p>
-  <p>More details can be added.</p>
+  <summary>More about Windows</summary>
+  <p>Just as http://utf8everywhere.org/ states, this is not a religious war against Windows or Microsoft.
+In fact, Battery was for a long time Windows-only and is still primarily developed for Windows.</p>
+<p>Microsoft is not to be blamed for inventing ANSI, CRLF or choosing UTF-16, because they were the first ones to do it back then.
+We only think it is time to move on and it is time to ban ANSI from modern software development.</p>
 </details>

 Battery provides you with many concepts that make your life easier: You do not have to stay inline with them,